Browser does not support script.

-Here are some examples of best practices for assuring data quality and integrity adapted from guidance provided by the UK Data Archive.
+Here are some examples of best practices for assuring data quality and integrity adapted from guidance provided by the UK Data Service.

 You can use the following procedures to make sure that the data recorded reflect the actual facts, events, responses and observations:

 You can use the following methods to ensure accurate, standardised and consistent data transcription, digitisation or entry in a database or spreadsheet:

 Guidance on interview transcription methods and quality control can be found on the UK Data Service website.

 Checking your data is a vital stage of ensuring quality usually performed after data are edited, cleaned, verified, cross-checked and validated.
 The following procedures can apply at this stage: